Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Thistle Hut - another warming hut if you go cross country skiing in Algonquin Park

-Thistle Hut – another warming hut
+Thistle Hut – another warming hut you might pass cross country skiing in Algonquin

 Where to stay in and near Algonquin Park in winter

 If you’re super keen to prolong the experience try some overnight camping in a yurt at the Mew Lake Campground.
 It’s open year round.
-The Couple’s Resort, a five star resort, just outside the eastern park boundaries is another lodging possibility.

 I was very impressed with the cross country skiing in Algonquin Park.
 John and I certainly felt like we’d had an outstanding day on the trails.

-Further reading on things to do in winter in Ontario
+More ideas of things to do in winter in Ontario

 Click on the photo to bookmark to your Pinterest boards.